SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 which point to both an instance of a type implementing a trait and a table that is used to look up trait methods on that type at runtime.
 We create a trait object by specifying either `&` reference or a `Box<T>` smart pointer, then the `dyn` keyword, and then specifying the relevant trait.
 Trait objects enable storing objects (inside a struct) regardless of their specific types, as long as they fulfill the required behavior specified by a trait.

-> In Rust, [Box](https://doc.rust-lang.org/std/boxed/struct.Box.html) is a pointer type that uniquely owns a heap allocation of type T.
-> `Box::new(x: T)` allocates memory on heap and then places `x` into it.

 We can now represent `Matchers` using a vector of trait objects, which implement the `Matcher<T>` trait.